Medically reviewed by Drugs.com. Last updated on Aug 22, 2023.

 Pitocin (oxytocin injection, USP) is a sterile, clear, colorless aqueous solution of synthetic oxytocin, for intravenous infusion or intramuscular injection.
 Pitocin is a nonapeptide found in pituitary extracts from mammals.
-It is standardized to contain 10 units of oxytocic hormone/mL and contains 0.5% Chlorobutanol, a chloroform derivative as a preservative, with the pH adjusted with acetic acid.
+It is standardized to contain 10 units of oxytocic hormone/mL and contains 0.5% Chlorobutanol, a chloroform derivative as a preservative, 1.65 mg acetic acid and 0.16 mg ammonium acetate as buffers, and with the pH adjusted with acetic acid to achieve a targeted pH of 3.5.
 Pitocin may contain up to 16% of total impurities.
 The hormone is prepared synthetically to avoid possible contamination with vasopressin (ADH) and other small polypeptides with biologic activity.
 Pitocin has the empirical formula C43H66N12O12S2 (molecular weight 1007.19).
 The structural formula is as follows:

 Pitocin - Clinical Pharmacology